 has devoted herself to the education of underprivileged children for the past 17 years.

 Vice President, External Affairs

-Robee Sallegue studied at MODUL Tourism Institute in Vienna and earned her BA degree from the University of Derby in U.K. She has completed a Management Training Program at the Ritz-Carlton Hotel in Cleveland and also spent 18 months as a full-time pastoral missionary in Botswana, Africa.
-Robee currently works as a Commercial Specialist and Budget Analyst for the Department of Commerce at the U.S. Embassy in Vienna.
+Robee Sallegue studied at MODUL Tourism Institute in Vienna and earned her BA degree from the University of Derby in the UK.
+She has completed a Management Training Program at the Ritz-Carlton Hotel in Cleveland and also spent 18 months as a full-time pastoral missionary in Botswana, Africa.
+Robee currently works as a Commercial Specialist and Budget Analyst for the Department of Commerce at the US Embassy in Vienna.
 Together with her spouse, she also serves as Country Head of the Couples for Christ organization in Austria.

 Maria Zeneida Angara Collinson

 Ambassador Collinson was the former Ambassador Extraordinary and Plenipotentiary of the Philippines to the Republic of Austria.